MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 ### Review

-In this demo you walked through the steps for connecting Microsoft Sentinel to data sources, you setup a workbook, and walked several options available in Microsoft Sentinel.
+In this demo you walked through the steps for connecting Microsoft Sentinel to data sources, you set up a workbook, and walked several options available in Microsoft Sentinel.